TAMUSHPE/tamushpe-guides/docs/personal-website/Purpose/components.md

 - Resume Page
   - This page will link the websites user to a pdf version of your most up to date resume
   - Page must open on a separate tab

+## Friendly reminders

+-Your website does not have to follow our strict requirements!
+It is simply an outline of what is typically included on professional websites